 Bacalhau is considered as Portugal’s national dish.
-This type of fish is very popular in Iberian peninsula and bacalhau has a long history starting in the 16th century when dried and salted cod could be kept in the ships literarly for years.
+This type of fish is extremely popular in Iberian peninsula and bacalhau has a long history starting in the 16th century when dried and salted cod could be kept in the ships literarly for years.
 It is one of the major ingrediens in Portuguese cuisine and an alternative for fresh fish, especially at times when fisherman couldn’t go fishing in the open due to a bad weather for instance.
-Apart from this fact this is also a very tasty and healthy ingredien in Portuguese cuisine.
+Apart from this fact this is also a very tasty and healthy ingredient in traditional Portuguese cuisine.

 Peixe Grelhado – grilled fish.

 I definitely prefer grilled cod with garlic and baked potatoes.
-This is generally one of my favourite Portuguese food of all.
+This is generally one of my favourite traditional Portuguese food of all.
 The below dish is from one of the best seaside restaurants in Ericeira.
-Along with some delicious tapas /starters/ the whole course is just 20 Euro.
+Along with some delicious tapas (starters) the whole course is just 20 Euro.

 Typical tapas would be olives – very different taste to which you know from the olive jar.
 Freshly baked bread with garlic butter, vinho verde – young light green wine, which is produced mainly in north Portugal.